10 Things You Should Consider Before Investing in a New Pair of Heels

-Test out a flat’s bendability before you buy.
+5. Look for flexibility: Test out a flat’s bendability before you buy.
 Does it curve with your foot when you walk or is it flatter and stiffer than a plank?
 “I like flexibility in a flat,” Dr. Rose recommends, “since you typically wear flats on days you need to move faster.”

 6. Check the lining: Think of your shoes’ interior as a cradle for your feet.
 You want to make sure your foot has a nice bed.
 “A good soft leather lining is also important for the breathability of the shoe in both heels and flats,” she says.